Rue du Commerce, Paris: Location and access

-Origin of the name
+Name origin

 It bears this name because it was the main shopping street of the former commune of Grenelle.

 History

 The Rue du Commerce, which was the main shopping street of the former commune of Grenelle, was formed in 1837 under the name of Rue Saint-Guillaume.

 Classified in the Parisian road system under the decree of May 23, 1863, it took the name of Rue de la Montagne-Noire on February 1, 1877 before taking its current name by an order of March 16, 1877.

 The Violet subdivision and the birth of the modern Rue du Commerce

 The Rue du Commerce is the result of an urban planning operation carried out in the 19th century.
 In 1824, the real estate entrepreneurs Léonard Violet and Alphonse Letellier, then municipal councilors of the former village of Vaugirard, acquired vast land of nearly 105 hectares on the territory of the commune, with a view to subdividing them.
 Named Beaugrenelle not without ambition by its founders, then renamed more modestly after its original name Grenelle, the Violet subdivision estate, of exceptional scale, was built between the Seine and the Rue de la Croix-Nivert, and to the north up to the Wall of the Ferme générale.

 Around the central axis of the Rue du Commerce and a new square, Violet has laid out a unique plot of its kind of checkerboard streets, the largest in all of Paris.
 The construction of the Église Saint-Jean-Baptiste de Grenelle in 1825, offered to the inhabitants by Violet, of the Pont de Grenelle in 1826, the development of a port on the Seine for traffic by waterway and a train station river intended to store the goods, as well as the realization of the Théâtre de Grenelle in 1829, completed this ensemble organized into a global network.

 The facades of the houses and apartment buildings decorated with sculpted motifs, bands and cornices corresponded to the tastes of the middle class that the entrepreneurs sought to attract to this new district.
 They follow precise construction rules that still allow them to be dated today.
 Attached to Paris by the Thiers wall from 1844, the Violet subdivision estate, after rapid growth, had to however face competition from the Grands Boulevards and the new districts of the 16th arrondissement.